Cocktail-salad/MAMBA-TREE-SEG/README.md

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure8.jpg)

 # Results of ours Mamba-Enhanced model
-We compare our model against baseline methods using simulated forest slices from the TreeLearn and FOR-instance datasets.
-The results demonstrate that our approach significantly improves segmentation accuracy for densely clust-ered trees—a common challenge in real-world forest inventories.By integrating a multi-dimensional attention mechanism via Mamba, our model effectively resolves instance assignment errors in overlapping tree canopies.
-This enhancement allows simultaneous processing of complex 3D point cloud features, enabling more robust segmen-tation in dense woodland environments.
+The following figure shows how our partial forest slice compares this model with the baseline method.
+The results show that our method significantly improves the segmentation accuracy of dense clustering trees -a common challenge in real-world forest surveys.
+Our model addresses instance assignment errors that are common in overlapping tree crowns.

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure9.jpg)

-Our Mamba-enhanced sparse CNN outperforms traditional methods in 3D forest point cloud segmentation, achiev-ing higher accuracy across all axes with superior multi-directional feature extraction - particularly beneficial for distinguishing dense canopies and individual trees in complex forest structures.
+We achieved higher accuracy in all axes with multi-directional feature extraction using mamba (Figure below).
+This would be beneficial to distinguish between dense crowns and individual trees in complex forest structures.

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure10.jpg)